vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

     - Only advertisements with active status can be updated.
     - Only title, designation and status can be updated
     - Advertisement status can only be updated to closed.
-    - Advertisement status can be updated to closed, but if there are requests with status pending or accepted their status have to change to rejected.
+    - Advertisement status can be updated to closed, but if there are ReservationAttempts with status pending or accepted their status have to change to rejected.

 ---

 ## US14 - Deactivate an advertisement
-- **Endpoint**: `PATCH /advertisements/{id}/status/inactive`
+- **Endpoint**: `PATCH /advertisements/{id}/deactivate`
 - **Description**: As a manager I want to deactivate an advertisement so that inappropriate advertisements can be removed from visibility.
 - **Permissions/Role**: Manager
 - **Acceptance Criteria**:
-    - Advertisement that have a request with status donated cannot be deactivated.
+    - Advertisement that have a ReservationAttempt with status donated cannot be deactivated.
+    - The system must ask for confirmation before deleting an advertisement.
+    - The system should display a success message upon successful deletion.

 ---